pavelvpster/SourceCodeCrawler/source-code-crawler-step6/README.md

 In this demo application [Apache Hadoop](http://hadoop.apache.org/) MapReduce library is used.

-## Hadoop in stand alone mode
+## Hadoop in stand-alone mode

-Make sure that Java is installed and JAVA_HOME environment variable set.
+Make sure Java installed and JAVA_HOME environment variable set.

-Download latest binary from this [Download](https://hadoop.apache.org/releases.html) page.
+Download the latest binary from this [Download](https://hadoop.apache.org/releases.html) page.

 Extract ```hadoop-*.tar.gz``` to ```/opt``` directory.